Dr. Matthew Steel, Director

 Membership in the Collegium Musicum is by informal audition and open to all singers and instrumentalists in the University and Kalamazoo communities.
 Rehearsals are held on Tuesdays and Thursdays from 4 to 5:15 p.m.
 The ensemble performs Early Music in a public, School of Music-sponsored, concert at least once each semester.
 Collegium is beloved by many members of the community and has has a devoted following at concerts and performance events throughout the year.

-Participation in the concerts is required of all members of the ensemble.
-However, each individual will decide upon the degree to which they become involved.
+Participation in scheduled concerts is required of all members of the ensemble.
+However, the degree of involvement in the concerts will vary.
 Beginners will not be expected to have as significant a role as more experienced Early Music students and performers.
-There is a possibility for other performance dates.

 What about instruments?